Agriculture Clubs and Organizations

 talent and abilities developed in academic classes to compete with other colleges

 and universities in the region, as well as nationally.
-The equestrian team not only
+The equestrian teams not only

 leadership and organizational management.